painting of a sunset over James River from on the Nickel Bridge in Richmond Virginia

-I start a painting by sketching with thinned acrylic paint onto a toned canvas, building up the form and light of each subject with a combination of transparent layering and thick brushstrokes.
-I edit and react with intuitive mark-making while relying on gathered photos as a guide, combining nature-found color systems with dream inspired palettes.
+I start a new painting by sketching with thinned acrylic paint onto toned canvas, building up the form and light of each subject with a combination of transparent layering and thick brushstrokes.
+I edit and react with intuitive mark-making while relying on gathered photos as guides, combining nature-found color systems with dream inspired palettes and textures.

 Line-work and colors from the initial painted sketch selectively show through in the completed painting, implying constant movement and spirit.
 My hope is to illustrate the life within each subject and highlight the otherworldly in ordinary moments.

 Christina McLachlan (b.
-1989) is an acrylic painter living in Bellingham, Washington.
-She was born in Finland while her mother was serving in Soviet Moscow for the US Foreign Service, and grew up in various countries overseas for most of her childhood.
-In each new place nature became a common thread and guide to the world around her.
+1989) is an acrylic painter based in Bellingham, Washington.
+She was born in Finland while her mother was stationed in Moscow as a US Foreign Service Officer during the Soviet Union’s last years.
+Christina spent her childhood between the US and various countries overseas, including Kyrgyzstan and Australia.
+In every new place, nature became a common thread and guide to the world around her.

 Christina received her BFA in Painting & Printmaking from Virginia Commonwealth University in 2012.
 She continued to live in Richmond, Virginia for over a decade, and spent her free time exploring the James River with friends, drawing in her sketchbook and becoming immersed in the local art and music scenes.
 By example of her community in Richmond, she came to know art as a device for hope, healing and mutual aid.